CodePushGo/website/src/content/blog/en/rollback-mechanisms-in-capacitor-plugins.md

 | **Android** | Security verification | Apply end-to-end encryption |
 | **Both** | Protect user data | Implement secure state management |

-> "App Store compliant" - Capgo
+> "App Store compliant" - CodePushGo

 To stay compliant and safeguard user data, use end-to-end encryption and robust error tracking.
 These measures not only address common issues but also ensure quick resolutions when problems arise.